 A technique that simulates the natural aging process of wood

-The advantages of this treatment are "dimensional stability" and "change in sound quality".
+The advantages of this treatment are “dimensional stability” and “change in sound quality”.
 Normally, after the neck is built into the guitar and finished, it gradually dries up with time.
-What we call "vintage guitar" are guitars that had the chance to dry up throughout the years.
-This process gives the instrument a "withered" or "dried" sound that is very desired by many musicians.
+What we call “vintage guitars” are guitars that had the chance to dry up throughout the years.
+This process gives the instrument a “withered” or “dried” sound that is very desired by many musicians.

 The neck material that has undergone the Thermowood treatment has less water content and less oil than the wood used for normal production.
-This gives us a similar result to that of a vintage guitar that has developed it’s wood throughout the years.
-By using this neck, which has been forced to undergo secular change, it reproduces a "new but vintage-like sound".
+This gives us a similar result to that of a vintage guitar that has developed its wood throughout the years.
+By using this neck, which has been forced to undergo secular change, it reproduces a “new but vintage-like sound”.
 A kind of ideal guitar is completed for the player.

 The Thermowood treatment is roughly divided into three stages